CS-710-Spring-2023/CS710-CourseInfo/README.md

 - Download the latest version of R: https://cloud.r-project.org/ Select your operating system and download and run the package installer.
 - Download RStudio: https://rstudio.com/products/rstudio/download/ Select the free desktop version.
 Follow installation instructions.
 - After installing RStudio, make sure that git is working.
 Open RStudio and open Preferences.
 Under the left column, select "Git/SVN" and make sure the "Enable version control interace for RStudio projects" is checked.

+## Setting up git and RStudio

+To initialize git, please download the RStudio-Github.Rmd in the Instructions folder.